COAST-Lab/Open-Water-Level/Firmware/readme.md

 ## Practice code with Boron
 This section will take you through an exercise to set up your Boron device and practice using code with it.

 1. Plug in the Boron device to your computer using a micro-USB cable.
+Visit [https://docs.particle.io/tools/device-restore/device-restore-usb/](https://docs.particle.io/tools/device-restore/device-restore-usb/) and click 'Select Device.'
+Restore to the default system firmware version matching the example (not 'custom user firmware') and set the current compiled [target](SLR_Boron_Maxbotix_MB7092_cm/target) to be 4.2.0.
-	- If you get the message `Could not identify device: No serial port identified` but the Boron powers up, ensure that your cable has data transfer capabilities (many are only capable of charging).
+	- Note: If you get the message `Could not identify device: No serial port identified` but the Boron powers up, ensure that your cable has data transfer capabilities (many are only capable of charging).
-	- Visit [https://docs.particle.io/tools/device-restore/device-restore-usb/](https://docs.particle.io/tools/device-restore/device-restore-usb/) and click 'Select Device.'
-Restore to system firmware version matching the example.
-Current compiled [target](SLR_Boron_Maxbotix_MB7092_cm/target) is 4.2.0.
-2. Create a folder on your computer to store Particle related items (no spaces in the title; use underscores (_)).
+2. Create a folder on your computer to store Particle-related items (no spaces in the title; use underscores (_) ... something like Particle_Items).
-3. Create a new project by opening the Particle Command Palette and selecting 'Particle: Create New Project.'
-You can also click the blue text that says 'Create New Project' on the welcome page under Development workflow -> Code
+3. Create a new project by opening the Particle Command Palette (see: 'Useful features') and selecting 'Particle: Create New Project.'
+You can also click the blue text that says 'Create New Project' on the welcome page under Development Workflow -> Code.
 4. Choose the folder you just made on your computer for this class when asked to choose the 'parent' folder.
 5. Once you have the directory in which you want to store your Particle projects, create a project name (no spaces) ...
 Something like Blink_LED.
 6. Copy the code from the file named `Blink_LED.ino` (not the one you just made but from the example [here](https://github.com/SUPScientist/Smart-Coasts/blob/main/Class-01-Intro/Blink_LED.ino)).
 7. Navigate to the .cpp file that is generated for your new project under the 'src' tab on the left-hand side of screen (under 'explorer').
-Delete all the text in the .cpp file and paste the code you just copied.
+8. Delete all the text in the .cpp file after line 10 and paste the code you just copied.
+	- Note: Make sure you leave lines 9-10 (seen below), as your .cpp file will not run properly without line 10.
+// Include Particle Device OS APIs
+#include "Particle.h"
+	- Optional: Fill in applicable information (i.e. project name, author name, date, etc.) in lines 1-8 of the .cpp file; this is considered optional as it is for organizational purposes and will not affect the validity of your code.
-8. Open the Command Palette.
-Type 'particle' and select 'Particle Launch CLI.'
+10. Open the Command Palette.
+Type 'Particle' and select 'Particle Launch CLI.'
+11. Configure Workbench to work with the Device OS that you confirmed you're using in the beginning of this section.
+Your settings should be across the bottom of the page; make sure the first setting says "Boron" and the second says "deviceOS@[4.2.0 or your specific number]" by clicking and changing them if need be.
-9. Put the Boron into DFU (Device Firmware Update) mode by pressing and holding the 'Mode' button on the Boron while simultaneously pressing and releasing the 'Reset' button.
+12. Put the Boron into DFU (Device Firmware Update) mode by pressing and holding the 'Mode' button on the Boron while simultaneously pressing and releasing the 'Reset' button.
 Continue holding 'Mode' until the RGB (Red Green Blue) LED starts flashing yellow.
-11. Check your Device OS by putting the Boron in listening mode (press and hold 'Mode' until the LED blinks blue) and typing the following command into the CLI: `particle identify` (the CLI results should present the OS with which you're working; for me, it is 4.2.0).
+13. Put the Boron in listening mode by pressing and holding 'Mode' until the LED blinks blue).
 	- Note: You may have to press the ‘Reset’ button after putting the Boron in DFU mode and before putting it in listening mode if the LED doesn't begin blinking blue after a few seconds.
-13. Configure Workbench to work with the Device OS that you confirmed you're using in the previous steps.
-Your settings should be across the bottom of the page.
-Make sure the first setting says "Boron" and the second says "deviceOS@[4.2.0 or your specific number]" by clicking and changing them if need be.
+14. Type the following command into the CLI: `particle identify` ...
+The CLI results should present the OS with which you're working; for me, it is 4.2.0.
-14. Open the Command Palette and run 'Particle: flash application (local)' to compile and flash your script (your .cpp file) to your device.
+15. Open the Command Palette and run 'Particle: flash application (local)' to compile and flash your script (your .cpp file) to your device.
 If successful, this will result in the blinking of a blue LED near the micro-USB socket on the Boron.
- 	- If unsuccessful, check that all steps were followed correctly.
-Changing "Particle.h" to <Particle.h> may also address certain errors.

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/0.jpg)